flochtililoch/docker_images/README.md

 # Dockers

 Repository hosting docker images representations (Dockerfile) and apps configurations.
+Most images are meant to be built on Raspberry PI platforms.

 ## Images definitions